Toric moment mappings and Riemannian structures: Moment polytopes

+\begin{rem}The sets of points fixed by $C_i$ are $F_i$-coadjoint orbits.
+The case of $SO(6)$ appears to be highly constrained in the sense that each critical set can be recognized by looking at its moment polytope.
+The fixed-point set of each $C_i$ carries an effective Hamiltonian action of a complementary subtorus in $T$ which is a maximal torus in $F_i$.
+The stabilizer of $\la_1$ is $SU(3)$, its coadjoint orbits have been described in Section~1.
+Since $\CP^2$ is a toric variety, the filled triangles on Fig.~\ref{refldef} identify fixed-point sets symplectomorphic to $\CP^2$.
+This implies that each filled hexagon represents necessarily a generic $SU(3)$-orbit.
+The stabilizer of $\la_2$ is $U(1)\times SO(4)$.
+The symplectic manifolds $\Gr_2(\R^4)\cong S^2\times S^2$ and $\CP^1$ are coadjoint orbits of $SO(4)$ and both are toric varieties, mapped respectively onto the filled rectangles and the bold line segments on Fig.~\ref{refldef}. \end{rem}

-The sets simultaneously invariant under the action of 1-tori are projected to the lines determined by the intersections of the planes which are projections of sets invariant by a 1-torus.
-For example the edges of any polytope but also internal segments and segments contained in faces.
-Observe that certain segments appear as projections of sets invariant under $C_2$.
-This fact is quite easy to justify in terms of sums of roots.
+The sets of points fixed simultaneously by the action of two 1-tori are projected onto line segments determined as intersections of the images of the single 1-tori fixed-point sets.
+Examples of such projections are the edges of any polytope but also internal segments and segments contained in faces.
+Certain segments appear as images of sets invariant under $C_2$.
+This fact is quite easy to justify in terms of sums of roots. \smallbreak